Ensuring impact over time: buffers, permanence & risk mitigation

 -

-All key data points—from validation to verification—are progressively made accessible through the platform, including:
+All key data points—from validation to ongoing monitoring—are progressively made accessible through the platform, including:

 -